FAQs

 I can hear a strange whistling sound when I flush one of my toilets.

-There could be a few reasons you hear whistling noises when your toilet is flushed.
-The most common is a small chip or hole in your tank cover that is allowing air to pass through at a high rate of speed, causing the whistle noise.
-It could also be caused by your fill valve, and a simple adjustment would stop the noise.
+The most common is a small chip or hole in your tank cover that is allowing air to pass through at a high rate of speed.
+This causes a whistle noise.
+It could also be caused by your fill valve.
+A simple adjustment would stop the noise.

 I can hear a low whining noise coming from my water heater.
 What could be the cause of this?

-This typically is a normal sound when your water heater is re-filling after having used hot water.
-However, if you are hearing this when you do not have any water sources running, you may have a leak on one of your hot water lines and should call a plumber for further assistance.
+This is a normal sound when your water heater is re-filling after having used hot water.
+If you hear this when you do not have any water sources running and should call a plumber.

 I can hear a banging noise that seems to be coming from my pipes.

-A banging noise is usually caused by a worn-out or faulty hammer arrestor.
-These are installed on your automatic water lines, such as your ice maker line, your dishwasher line, or your washing machine line.
+This is usually caused by a worn-out or faulty hammer arrestor.
 A simple replacement of the hammer arrestor will stop the banging noise.

 I can hear water running inside my walls.
 What does that mean?

-If you can hear water running inside your walls and there are no water sources turned on, then you may have a leak from one of the water pipes.
-You should call a plumber for further advice.
+If you hear water running inside your walls and there is no water sources turned on, you may have a leak from one of the water pipes.

 Slow Drains or Clogged Drain Lines